 The big picture: UK startup siliXon is building AI to design circuit boards using just prompts.
-The company recently secured $1.5 million in a funding round led by German early-stage investor System.One, aiming to help Europe reclaim its technology supply chain.
+The company raised $1.5 million in a round led by German early-stage investor System.One, aiming to help Europe reclaim its technology supply chain.

 Why it matters: